Presencial, Online, Streaming

 Objectives:

-To know which organizations manage the aid and the different programs through which they structure it.
+To know which bodies manage aid and the different programmes through which they structure it.

 Syllabus: